elvisnkamo/devops-fully-automated/README.md

 ### Nexus setup

-Copy your Jenkins Public IP Address and paste on the browser = http:://NexusServerExternalIP:8081
+Copy your Nexus Public IP Address and paste on the browser = http:://NexusServerExternalIP:8081

 1)  #### Setting up password:
     - SSH into Nexus server